yining1023/pix2pix_spell/README.md

 # Let spell know the newly downloaded dataset
 git add .
-git commit -m “added facade images”
+git commit -m "added facade images"

 # train the model
 # this may take 1-9 hours depending on GPU, on CPU you will be waiting for a bit